alexkates/credit-card-payment-calculator/README.md

 Alex Kates – [@thealexkates](https://twitter.com/thealexkates)

 Distributed under the MIT license.
-See ``LICENSE`` for more information.
+See [this license file](./LICENSE) for more information.